Last updated: 7th May 2017.

 Finding Cheap Accommodation:

-We found Airbnb to offer the best accommodation options on the local islands.
-There are 150 guesthouses on the islands listed, with 100 under $100 a night and 25 under $50 a night.
+Alternatively, we found Airbnb to offer just as many accommodation options on the local islands.
+There are over 300 guesthouses under $100 a night and 120 under $50 a night.
 A quick reminder that if you’ve never used Airbnb before, you can get $20 off your first stay through Never Ending Footsteps.

 Maafushi: We stayed at Water Breeze Guesthouse and paid $61.71 per night.
 This was my favourite guesthouse from our time in the Maldives and I fully recommend staying here.
 The breakfasts were enormous, the owner was lovely, and our room was incredibly fancy and felt like great value for money.

 Fulidhoo: We stayed on Thundi Guesthouse, one of only two guesthouses on the island and paid $53.59 per night.
 Again, we were really happy with our choice and I’d wholeheartedly recommend staying here.
 The shower was hot, the air conditioning was cold, it was incredibly peaceful and the Wi-Fi was super fast!

 Guraidhoo: Do not stay at Coral Heaven Guesthouse on Guraidhoo (we paid $63.64 per night here).
 Our owner tried to scam us out of $80 by lying about the price of a boat trip.
 They also forgot to pick us up from the ferry terminal, leaving us to wander around the island in search of the guesthouse for an hour.
 It was just pretty crappy overall.
 Avoid like the plague!

 A quick note: There were dozens of accommodation options around for $40 a night, so we could have travelled for much cheaper.
 However, I don’t really travel as a super budget traveller these days, and was happy to pay $30 a night when splitting the costs with Dave.
 Also, note that these prices don’t include the taxes and fees the government charges — more on those below!